Cold Ash St Mark's C.E. (VC) School

 - Speech and Language Therapy

-- Emotional Health Academy
+- Emotional Health Academ

 - Sensory Consortium – Teacher of the Sight Impaired

-- Brookfields Outreach
+- Brookfields School Outreach Services

-- Castle Outreach
+- The Castle School Outreach Services

 - 5.2: What should I do if I think my child needs support from one of these services?

 Please contact your class teacher who will discuss this with you, then may involve the SENCo and Headteacher to discuss your child’s needs.
 Each service has its own criteria for accessing them, so this can be discussed with the SENCo in order for the most efficient route to be taken.
 It is worth noting that waiting times for these services can vary beyond our control.
-It may be suggested that you contact your GP during these discussions.
+It may be suggested that you also contact your GP during these discussions.